Hello!

 Nice to meet you.
 I’m Fran.

-You might be reading this as a family member or friend of someone who’s experienced psychosis, or perhaps you’re someone who’s had unusual experiences yourself.
+You might be here as a family member or friend of someone who’s experienced psychosis, or perhaps you’ve had unusual experiences yourself.

 My training and experience

-I’m a qualified social worker, qualified in mental health, and have been working with people experiencing and recovering from psychosis for over five years.
-I’ve worked in both local council and NHS settings, in specialist psychosis teams and general mental health teams, offering individual therapy, family work, and peer support groups—like Hearing Voices groups and family, friends, and carers groups.
+I’m a qualified social worker with a background in mental health, and I’ve been working with people experiencing and recovering with psychosis for over five years.
+I’ve worked in both local authority and NHS settings, in specialist psychosis teams as well as more general mental health teams.
+My work has included one-to-one support, family sessions, and peer groups such as Hearing Voices groups and groups for family members and carers.

 A bit about me

-I spend most of the working week with families doing family sessions.
+I spend most of the working week with families and couples doing family sessions.
 I became a mental health social worker because of my own experiences and those of people close to me.
-I’m always learning and training to improve my work with families—I’m currently studying for a foundation in systemic psychotherapy at the Tavistock.
+I’m always learning and training to improve my work with families.
+I’m currently studying for my intermediate PGCert in Systemic Psychotherapy at the King’s College London.

-Outside of work, I love cycling (though my bike was recently stolen, so you may see me walking for now!).
-I love a good cup of tea and a chocolate biscuit, enjoy 60s music, and relaxing in the bath with candles.
+Outside of work, I love a good cup of tea and a chocolate biscuit, enjoy 60s music, and relaxing in the bath with candles.
 On weekends, you’ll often find me at car boot sales looking for hidden treasures.

 What are family sessions?